 Eastern and Southern Africa Regional Sustainability Summit, March 16–17, Lusaka, Zambia

-The Summit will bring together experts and policy makers from Zambia, the region, and the international community to share and debate research findings, highlight promising response strategies, and identify unresolved issues for future research.
+The Summit focused on climate change adaptation and mitigation in relation to agriculture and food security.
+High profile personalities, policy makers and scientists from Zambia, the Region, and the international community met to learn and share research findings, highlight promising response strategies, and identify unresolved issues for future research and implementation.

 The Summit is co-organized by IAPRI, VUNA and the DST-NRF Center of Excellence in Food Security

 IAPRI is a non-profit Zambian company limited by guarantee that works collaboratively with public and private stakeholders in the agricultural sector.
 IAPRI’s mandate is to utilize empirical evidence to advise and guide the Government of the Republic of Zambia and other stakeholders on agricultural investments and policies.
 The overarching goal of IAPRI’s policy analysis and outreach efforts is to provide advice on policies and investments in the agricultural sector that can effectively stimulate inclusive economic growth and poverty reduction.

 VUNA helps farmers in East and Southern Africa adapt to the negative impacts of climate change.
 It exists to transform the agriculture sector so that smallholder farmers are able to improve their livelihoods in the face of current and future climate shocks.
 VUNA achieves this goal by strengthening the ‘climate smart agriculture’ (CSA) evidence-base, piloting ways to link famers and private companies in agricultural value chains, and improving the conditions, which enable successful farming.